OpenAI O1 is here – how will you use it?

 The transformer architecture behind most models nowadays processes all tokens (let’s say words for the sake of clarity) and calculates the probability of predicting the next one that would be the “answer” to your question or a continuation of the input.

-The problem is that it may output something incorrect and won’t have a chance to fix it, even though it could, just by reviewing its own output.
+The problem is that it may output something incorrect and won’t have a chance to fix it, even though it could do it just by reviewing its own output.
 Since these models can process all tokens (including the ones they generate), they have the ability to “correct” themselves.

 With the reasoning approach, you allow the GenAI model to correct itself, either factually or by planning more extensively.